Farmington Hills Retail Fraud Lawyer

 Some people might view retail fraud, commonly known as shoplifting, as a minor crime.
 However, the state of Michigan has serious penalties for those accused of retail fraud.
 In 2013, the state introduced a new law which created harsher penalties for those convicted of this type of theft.
 The law changed retail fraud from a misdemeanor to a felony in some circumstances.
 As a result, it’s more important than ever to call a Farmington Hills retail fraud attorney when you’re charged with shoplifting.

 I, Daniel D. Hajji, Attorney at Law, provide proven defense strategies to people facing retail fraud charges in Oakland County and throughout Michigan.
-After nearly two decades of working in Oakland County, I have earned a reputation for getting results for my clients.
+After more than two decades of working in Oakland County, I have earned a reputation for getting results for my clients.
 With every client, I seek the best possible outcome for their future, whether through reduced charges, a case dismissal, or an acquittal.

 You shouldn’t face retail fraud charges alone.
 Call Daniel D. Hajji, Attorney at Law for a free consultation with an experienced Oakland County retail fraud attorney.